thakyZ/npm-dark-theme-complete/README.md

 This is a modified version of NPM Dark Theme, adapted to cover the entire site as well as improve a few other aspects of the theme.

-You can download the styling [here](https://userstyles.org/styles/169643/npm-dark-theme-complete)
+You can download the forked styling [here](https://raw.githubusercontent.com/thakyZ/npm-dark-theme-complete/master/style.user.css)

 Original Repo on GitLab: [https://gitlab.com/lukecfairchild/npm-dark-theme-complete](https://gitlab.com/lukecfairchild/npm-dark-theme-complete)